Heuristics for $p$-class towers of imaginary quadratic fields, with an Appendix by Jonathan Blackhurst: Introduction

 In the decades since the publication of \cite{CL1,CL2}, the application of (1) has been broadened to a number of other situations.
 It should be noted, however, that there are many circumstances where the weighting factor should also involve some power of the order of $G$.
 This includes recent investigations into variation of Tate-Shafarevich groups, variation of $p$-class tower groups ($p$ odd) for real quadratic fields (to be described in a subsequent paper by the authors) and variation in presentations of $p$-groups as described in \cite{B}.
 The case under consideration in the current paper, however, does not involve these extra factors.

 As regards the combination of (1) and (2), one can speak of a ``Cohen-Lenstra strategy,'' perhaps, as follows.
 Suppose we have a sequence $G_1, G_2, \ldots$ of $p$-groups (arising as invariants attached to some kind of arithmetic objects, say).
-One can hope to identify a category $\CC$ of groups in which the sequence lies and to define a probability measure on that space for which the measure of each group $G$ is proportional to $\psi(|G|)/|\Aut_\CC(G)|$, where $\psi$ is a suitable function and $\Aut_\CC(G)$ is the set of automorphisms of $G$ in the category $\CC$.
-The Cohen-Lenstra philosophy then would say that, assuming the sequence $(G_n)_{n\geq 1}$ is sufficiently general and the category $\CC$ is correctly chosen, the frequency with which any object $G$ of $\CC$ occurs in the sequence $(G_n)_{n\geq 1}$, defined to be the limit
+One can hope to identify a category $\CC$ of groups in which the sequence lies and to assign to each $G$ in $\CC$ a positive real number $w(G)$ called its weight; we would expect the size of $\Aut_\CC(G)$ (the set of automorphisms of $G$ in the category $\CC$) to appear in the denominator of $w(G)$.
+We set $w_\CC=\sum_{G \in \CC} w(G)$ for the total weight of $\CC$, assumed to be a finite quantity.
+Suppose we also define the frequency with which any object $G$ of $\CC$ occurs in the sequence $(G_n)_{n\geq 1}$ to be the limit assuming this exists.

-assuming it exists, is just the same as the Cohen-Lenstra measure of $G$ in the category $\CC$.
 Here, $\ch_G(H)$ is the characteristic function of $G$, taking the value $1$ if $H$ is isomorphic to $G$ (in the category $\CC$) and $0$ otherwise.
-In such a situation, we can speak of the sequence $(G_n)$ ``obeying a Cohen-Lenstra distribution for the category $\CC$.''
+The Cohen-Lenstra philosophy would then say that, assuming the sequence $(G_n)_{n\geq 1}$ is sufficiently general and the category $\CC$ is correctly chosen, for each $G \in \CC$ we would expect $\Freq(G)$ to equal the Cohen-Lenstra measure of $G$ in the category $\CC$, namely $w(G)/w_\CC$.
+In such a situation, we can speak of the sequence $(G_n)$ ``obeying a Cohen-Lenstra distribution for the category $\CC$ equipped with the weight function $w$.''

 As just some of the examples of applications of this philosophy we cite Cohen-Martinet \cite{Cohen-Martinet}, Wittman \cite{Wittman}, and Boston-Ellenberg \cite{BE}.
 In the first two of these, the class groups are in fact studied as modules over the group ring of the Galois group.
 In \cite{BE}, the groups under study are non-abelian, and in fact the situation is slightly different because the base field is fixed (to be $\Q$) and the ramifiying set varies; however the essential Cohen-Lenstra idea appears to apply in that situation also.